WorldEnterpriseGroup/oktopod/Oktopod for Summer 2023.md

 # Introduction:
 An Oktopod team is a group of individuals who work with a US client.
 The team can also be now part of a startup incubation program.
 The Oktopod startup incubation program is designed to help Oktopod team build and launch their own technology-related products or services.
 The team is provided with resources, mentorship, and technical support to help them develop their skills, create a viable product, and prepare for launch.

-The Oktopod team has the option to work solely for a US client or to work for a US client while also developing their own startup.
+The Oktopod team has now 2 opportunities.
+The option to work solely for a US client or to work for a US client while also developing their own startup.
 If they choose the latter, they are responsible for creating a project to sell and must be motivated to build apps, software, or any other technology-related product or service.
 The team members must be willing to wear multiple hats and learn new skill sets to accomplish their goals.

 The Oktopod team is given a budget of 4 lakhs per month, which can be allocated as they see fit.
 The team lead and other team members can decide how much each person will receive each month.